 Who doesn’t love a structured bodice with some movement in the skirt?
 We think this boned bodice cotton dress is perfect for a laid-back wedding or bridal shower.

-For a Seaside Wedding: WAYF Plaza Cut Out Tiered Maxi
+WAYF Women's Plaza Cut Out Tiered Maxi Dress

 We can’t help but picture this flowy-tiered dress blowing in the breeze at your beach nuptials.
 Style it with a pair of chic sandals—which you will need walking through the soft sand.

 Azazie Ramona Dress